alfred-nutile-inc/laravel-feature-flag/readme.md

   * Use Model Events to do that level of work
   * Cache of the FeatureFlag Settings and update Cache on Change
   * Show how it works in the menu and other areas eg include and Provider
+  * Add a way to measure when a feature is used